|

 Train types in Latvia: Suburban, Regional & International Passenger trains

-- Regional – national medium & long-distance service on non-electrified lines connecting Riga with major Latvian cities & towns (Riga to Krustpils, Riga to Daugavpils, Riga to Sigulada, Cesis, Valga, Riga to Rezekne, Zilupe, Riga to Madona, Gulbene, Riga to Liepaja).
+• Regional: medium & long-distance service on non-electrified lines connecting Riga with major Latvian cities & towns (Riga to Krustpils, Riga to Daugavpils, Riga to Sigulda, Cesis, Valga, Riga to Rezekne, Zilupe, Riga to Madona, Gulbene, Riga to Liepaja).
 Regional trains in Latvia have 3 digit number starting with 6**

-- International - overnight sleeper trains connecting Latvia with Russia (Moscow & St.Petersburg), Belarus (Minsk, Vitebsk, Gomel) & Lithuania (Vilnius).
-International trains in Latvia have 2 or 3 digit number
+• International: overnight sleeper trains connecting Latvia with Russia (Moscow & St.Petersburg), Belarus (Minsk & Polotsk) & Lithuania (Vilnius).
+International trains in Latvia have number <100

-At the moment there are only 4 regular international passenger trains originating (& transiting) Latvia:
+Currently there is only 3 regular international passenger trains originating (or transiting) from Latvia:

 Types of carriages in LDz trains:

-- Common ('общий вагон') – mainly 'platskartnyi' couchette carriage where not 54 berths (as in usual 'platskartnyi') are sold, but 81 seats, thus basically turning couchette carriage into seating carriage, seat reservation compulsory.
-Common carriages in Latvia are used in International trains
+• Common (общий): mainly 'platskartnyi' couchette carriage where not 54 berths (as in usual 'platskartnyi') are sold, but 81 seats, thus basically turning couchette carriage into seating carriage, seat reservation compulsory.
+Common carriages in Latvia can be found in international trains to Moscow & St.Petersburg

-- Sitting ('сидячий') – various seating carriages used in Suburban & Regional trains, in Latvia it is usually aircraft type salon (1st, 2nd or 3rd class)
+• Sitting (сидячий): various seating carriages used in Suburban & Regional trains, in Latvia it is usually EMU or DMU with aircraft type salon (1st, 2nd or 3rd class)

-- 'Platskartnyi' (плацкартный) – 3rd class couchette carriage (3/6) with an open compartments & 54 berths (beds from #1-36 located in the open compartments, while beds from # 37-54 are on the side, thus opposite to compartments, odd numbers are lower berths, even – upper.
+• Platskartnyi (плацкартный): 3rd class couchette carriage (3/6) with an open compartments & 54 berths (beds #1-36 located in the open compartments, while beds # 37-54 are on the side, thus opposite to compartments, odd numbers are lower berths, even – upper.
 Bed reservation required.
-'Platskartnyi' carriages in Latvia are used in International trains
+'Platskartnyi' carriages in Latvia can be found in international trains to Moscow & St.Petersburg

-- 'Kupe' (купе) – 2nd class sleeper carriage (2/4) with 'closed' compartments for 4 passengers, odd numbers are lower beds, even – upper.
+• Kupe (купе): 2nd class sleeper carriage (2/4) with 'closed' compartments for 4 passengers, odd numbers are lower beds, even – upper.
 Bed reservation required.
-'Kupe' carriages in Latvia are used in International trains
+'Kupe' carriages in Latvia can be found in international trains to Moscow & St.Petersburg

-- 'Lux' ('люкс' or as well known as 'СВ') – 1st sleeper carriage (1/2) with compartments for 2 passengers, both beds are lower ones, bed reservation required.
-'Lux' carriages in Latvia are used in International trains
+• Lux ('люкс' or as well known as 'СВ'): 1st sleeper carriage (1/2) with compartments for 2 passengers, both beds are lower ones, bed reservation required.
+'Lux' carriages in Latvia can be found in international trains to Moscow & St.Petersburg

-Discounts, special offers & ways to save money for passengers traveling in Latvia (LDz):
+Discounts, special offers & ways to save money for passengers traveling by train in Latvia (LDz):

-- Passengers purchasing return tickets for LDz suburban trains (electrified lines around Riga) receive 5% discount
+1. Passengers buying return tickets for LDz suburban trains (electrified lines around Riga) receive 5% discount

-- On certain off-peak departures (marked in green on LDz website) on suburban trains LDz provides 25% discount for one-way tickets
+2. For certain off-peak departures (marked in green on LDz website) on suburban trains LDz provides 25% discount for tickets

 International Train Service: